hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 * Building results tables for comparison of different sample classes
 * Summarizing significant differentially expressed genes for each comparison

+# Exploring results from the Wald test

+By default DESeq2 uses the Wald test to test for differential expression.
+Given the factor(s) in the design formula, and how many factor levels are present, we can build results for a number of different comparisons.
+Here, we will walk through how to perform the Wald test on specific factor levels and

-## MOV10 Differential Expression Analysis: Control versus Overexpression
+MOV10 Differential Expression Analysis: Control versus Overexpression

 We have three sample classes so we can make three possible pairwise comparisons: